 But I did not say anything.
 I sat quietly and waited.
 I concentrated on witnessing what I felt and thought without surrendering to it, without allowing it to vent outward.
 I knew that if I talked it would not be from a place of love, but a place of hurt and anger and fear.
 And we have choices now!
 That is one of the promises of A Course in Miracles.
 We can “choose again.”
 We can decide to try and remain peaceful despite external circumstances, despite our psychological distress.
 I chose silence because I have always appreciated the Dalai Lama’s observation that we are here to help others, and if we can’t help them, we can at least not hurt them.

 Even when we are roiling with negativity, we can still practice kindness.
 We don’t have to give in to the ego’s demand that we attack a brother or sister.
 Mohandas Gandhi said that it was not that he was incapable of anger but that he succeeded “on almost all occasions to keep my feelings under control.”

 Whatever may be the result, there is always in me a conscious struggle for following the law of nonviolence deliberately and ceaselessly.
 Such a struggle leaves one stronger for it (My Faith in Nonviolence).

 Of course I am not Gandhi, but it was nice to hear the ego insist this was a crisis and to respond to its insistence with calm and quiet.
+No, it is not a crisis.
+And I know who walks beside me to help me understand this now.
 It was not that the negativity disappeared, replaced by lovely angels singing hallelujah and offering kale and green tea smoothies, but rather that I was able to simply stay with the Holy Spirit, which is to say: I was attentive to my capacity for gentleness, kindness, helpfulness.
 I was attentive to my – which is really our – capacity for lovingkindness.
 I did not lose that essential connection.